bprzybys-nc/Husseini/doc/request.md

 ## Core Insight

 The original proposal suggests training a fine-tuned GAN/Multimodal model.
-A superior approach uses **multi-agent orchestration with iterative prompt refinement** instead—no model training required.
+An alternative approach worth considering: **multi-agent orchestration with iterative prompt refinement**—no model training required.
+Both paths are viable; this explores different trade-offs.

 ---